Feasibility Study of a Potential Carbon Capture Utilization and Sequestration (CCUS) Project in Colorado

 Impact on Carbon Storage

-Mitigate CO2 emissions in Nevada by assessing potential use of CO2 as a geothermal working fluid
+Mitigate CO2 emissions in Nevada by assessing the potential use of CO2 as a geothermal working fluid

 Approximately 1 MMton/year